AlexeiakaTechnik/DIY-esp32-esphome-homeassistant-sensors_cams/README.md

 - **Temperature and Humidity(DHT22) and CO2/Temp/Humid(SCD41) devices:**
 The wiring is really simple for this project.
 For the **DHT22** sensor - it only has 3 pins: **plus(3.3V)** **ground(-3.3V)** and **Output(Out)**.
 So any (GRND) pin from ESP32 board connects to sensor's ground, any 3.3V pin from board to sensor's (+) and any numbered pin, which is not specifically stated to be limited to other purposes in this board's documentation, can be connected to sensor's (Out).
 I have connected (Out) with **GPIO4**.

-Like this(yeah, not very clean soldiering but it does its job):
+Like this(yeah, not very clean soldering but it does its job):

 ![Wiring - DHT22 Temp Humid Device](https://github.com/user-attachments/assets/f227a2a9-2204-438f-bf62-832ceb689c9e)